NourhanElsayed2022/Scala-Discount-Rule-engine/README.md

 ## **How does It work?**

 This Scala project calculates discounts for orders based on various criteria such as expiration date proximity, product category, special dates, quantity, app purchases, and payment method.
-It reads order data from a CSV file (**`TRX1000.csv`**) , applies the discount rules to each order, and writes the discounted orders to another CSV file. (**`DiscountOutput.csv`**).
+It reads order data from a CSV file (**`TRX1000.csv`**) , applies the discount rules to each order, and writes the discounted orders to another CSV file (**`DiscountOutput.csv`**) and (`Orders_Discount`) table  .

  The process is logged, indicating the initialization and completion of the discount calculation.